 Designed by TLR Architecture, the contemporary architecture of la Pitié-Salpêtrière’s outpatient surgical unit reinterprets the design of neighbouring buildings and fits perfectly into the historic Pitié-Salpêtrière site.
 The firm Getinge Maquet has signed on to develop the modular and integrated layout of the operating theatres.
 Specialist engineering firms AEC Ingénierie and Beming worked alongside the teams of Hervé Thermique responsible for air-conditioning and plumbing works.

-For this structure of an all-new kind, GA Smart Building will be applying the its widely-renowned industrial approach: Unique know-how that has enabled it, after only 7 months of works, to deliver the building, in mid-February 2018.
+For this structure of an all-new kind, GA Smart Building will be applying the its widely-renowned industrial approach: Unique know-how that has enabled it, after only 7 months of works, to deliver the building, in April 2018.

 The industrial construction process here limits pollution in all forms on an occupied site

 The site was designed entirely using FullBIM, the digital model that can send 3D-data in real time to factories.